boolaz/BooLet/README.md

 Filtering data
 --------------
-If you just want to narrow down your search to more accurate information, you can also filter information based upon specific fields
+If you want to narrow down your search and to be presented with more accurate information, you can also filter data upon specific fields

 This example displays fields ``dhiuns`` where ``country code=(BE or ES or DE)`` and ``time begins with "16:"``